 In the great tradition of saints deferring their own holiness to the holiness of others, John Bosco founded the Salesians, named for the saint who inspired him, Francis de Sales.
-But it shows that we never know what effect our lives have on others, even after we may be long dead and gone here on Earth.
+It shows that we never know what effect our lives have on others, even after we may be long dead and gone here on Earth.

 But we are not truly long dead and gone and that is the beauty of the doctrine of the Communion of Saints that we have; Francis de Sales is not gone and his influence is with us today.
 John Bosco is not gone and he helps sustain and support not just those who follow his rule but each of us as well.